Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Job and Milestone**: Implement a one-to-many relationship where each job can have multiple milestones.​

+- **Job and Job type**: Implement a one-to-many relationship where each job has one type, one type has many jobs.

 - **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​

 - **Job and Order**: Implement a one-to-many relationship where each job can have multiple orders.​